LukasBanana/LLGL/examples/Cpp/README.md

 # Tutorials and Examples

 This repository contains several tutorials and examples which show how to use LLGL.
-Here is a brief overview:
+Note that you need to set the **working directory** to `<Your-LLGL-Repository>/examples/Cpp/<Example>` in order to get your examples running.
+For the first example, this could be `/Users/JohnDoe/LLGL/examples/Cpp/HelloTriangle` or `C:\Users\JohnDoe\LLGL\examples\Cpp\HelloTriangle` for instance.

 ## Tutorials